-A strong business case is vital to obtaining board approval for investment in a health & safety software program.
+A strong business case is vital to obtaining board approval for investment in a H&S program.
 Only 10% of business cases for a health & safety software will succeed if those business cases are based solely on the admin saving from removing paperwork and spreadsheets from your process.

 Health & safety managers and professionals who want to invest in software need to understand the skills to build a compelling business case.